jpetazzo/jpetazzo.github.io/_posts/2015-05-27-docker-images-vulnerabilities.markdown

 ### Listing images

 Listing **official images** is easy.
-They are all built using an automated system called *stackbrew*, using publicly available recipes.
+They are all built using an automated system called [bashbrew], using publicly available recipes.
 By the way, this means that if you want to rebuild the official images yourself, it is very easy to do so.
 (Keep in mind that some of those recipes include blobs and tarballs used for bootstrapping